 Hello, my crafty friends!!!
 Did you notice that there is an ongoing conversation around shopping bags?
-In England, from 21 May 2021, all retailers must charge a minimum of 10 pence for single-use carrier bags.
-Most of us already bring a reusable bag, tote or another alternative when shopping for groceries, otherwise, that extra cost adds up quickly.
+In England, starting on 21 May 2021, all retailers must charge a minimum of 10 pence for single-use carrier bags.
+Most of us already bring a reusable bag, tote or another alternative when shopping for groceries; otherwise, that extra cost adds up quickly.
 For some reason, the produce bags are left out of that conversation even though are one of those things that are typically used once and then thrown away.
 I think now is the time to take the matter into our own hands!

-To make our weekly food shopping more sustainable we need to arm ourselves with some reusable produce bags.
+To make our weekly food shopping more sustainable, we need to arm ourselves with some reusable produce bags.

 In my opinion, a perfect produce bag should be:

-- lightweight, because it will be weighted along with the produce
+- lightweight because it will be weighted along with the produce

-- washable, because I need to be able to use it time and time again
+- washable because I need to be able to use it time and time again

 - breathable, so the produce inside can stay fresh and dry